|Personal Website Prof. Dr. Florian Grüner|

 Fig. 3: PETRA-III synchrotron experiment for XFI.
 The brilliant, mono-chromatic pencil beam from a synchrotron is well-suited for localizing gold-nanoclusters by scanning various probes.

-We will soon submit a paper reporting our experimental as well as conceptual breakthrough for drastically reducing the XFI-background – a key for the future translation of XFI into clinical application.
+We have recently published a paper in >Scientific Reports reporting our experimental as well as conceptual breakthrough for drastically reducing the XFI-background – a key for the future translation of XFI into clinical application.

-Recently, we have also initiated a program on astrophysical experiments in the lab.
+Recently, within the framework of the Cluster of Excellence "Quantum Universe" we have also initiated a program on astrophysical experiments in the lab.
 Hence, our research group does not only set up laser-plasma accelerator experiments for driving LUX-/Thomson- and FEL-light sources, but also to study the propagation of the such accelerated electron beams through a plasma in a dedicated, second plasma stage downstream.
 We have recently published our work on a new variant of a so-called PIC (Particle-in-Cell) code, which allows us designing and interpreting such experiments.
 Our aim here is to vary relevant parameters such as the electron beam vs ambient plasma densities for studying the scalability of lab results onto astrophysical scales.

 Fig. 4: PIC-simulation of relativistic electrons propagating through a plasma (courtesy of S. Jalas).
 This simulation snapshot, gained with our self-developed PIC-code, shows the “first stage” of the astrophysical lab experiments, in which the electrons are accelerated.
 This beam would then propage through a homogenous plasma in a second stage downstream, without the laser.